chromeos/chromeos.dev/pages/en/android/input-compatibility.md

 before each release using the keyboard only.
 It should be easy to access the most common actions without mouse of touch input.

-Remember, keyboard support might be essential for users with accessibility needs.
+!!! aside.message--note Remember, keyboard support might be essential for users with accessibility needs. !!!

 ### Keystrokes